paralax/ColossalOpera/hard/chromatic_number.md

 # Output Description

 Your program should emit the minimal chromatic number of the graph.
-The example graph above is thw eell known [Petersen graph (GP(5,2))](http://mathworld.wolfram.com/PetersenGraph.html).
+The example graph above is the well known [Petersen graph (GP(5,2))](http://mathworld.wolfram.com/PetersenGraph.html).
 The example output would be:

     3